Bishwaprotapi/StudentManagementSystem/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+---

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

-## Acknowledgments
+## 🙏 Acknowledgments

 - Bootstrap for the responsive design framework
 - Font Awesome for the icons
 - ASP.NET Core team for the excellent framework

+---

+> **Tip:** Replace `screenshots/animated-demo.gif` with your own animated demo for maximum effect!